 The seeds contain between 35-45% of the oil

 The commercial oil is dark brown in color and has an unacceptable smell

 The newly refined oil is light yellow in color and has a somewhat mild smell

 The oil contains:

-Small amount of crystallized wax that separates from oil by cooling at low temperature
+A small amount of crystallized wax separates from oil by cooling at low temperature

 The oil has a high iodine number and contains linolenic acid, so it has a high rate of heat oxidation and thermal polymerization, and when exposed to air, it absorbs oxygen eagerly and rancid quickly and becomes thick.
 It dries and turns into a thin layer that does not dissolve in ether.
 Therefore: